 Summers are warm with thunderstorms in the afternoon.
 Don’t fret – thunderstorms typically only last around 30 minutes.
 The mountain temperatures are typically in the 70s while the 80s or 90s are common for areas like Denver, Boulder, and Colorado Springs.

 Fall and spring are unpredictable.
-Snowstorms and violent rain isn’t uncommon.
+Snowstorms and violent rain aren’t uncommon.
 Fall tends to be windy, while spring tends to be unpredictable and stormy.
 Temperatures vary wildly from summertime highs to winter lows (sometimes even in a day).

 Overall, the best time to visit Colorado is anytime.
 There are things to do in Colorado year-round, making it the ideal getaway destination.